|

 this combo.
 It works quite well.
 I started using a large

-I was playing for modern dance classes at Rutgers University.
+1988 when I was playing for modern dance classes at Rutgers

-If you tune the drum to go with your kalimba tuning, it
+University.
+If you tune the drum to go with your kalimba

-responds a bit better.
-The drum increases the resonance
+tuning, it responds a bit better.
+The drum increases the

 KM: So, your personal musical path